Ever wondered what to eat in Kyoto? Well, we’d suggest preparing your tastebuds for a Japanese food experience like no other!

 Obanzai

 Obanzai rounds out the three main styles of cuisine in Kyoto.
 As with kaiseki, obanzai features multiple small dishes with locally sourced foods.
-Instead of making a spectacle of the presentation, obanzai meals are often simple.
+Instead of making a spectacle of the presentation, we’ve noticed that obanzai meals are often simple.

-Obanzai is the Japanese version of home-style cooking, often served at family restaurants.
-It spans a variety of ingredients but tends to include plenty of vegetables and fish.
+We might describe banzai as the Japanese version of home-style cooking, often served at family restaurants.
+It spans a variety of ingredients, but, in our experience trying it, it often includes plenty of vegetables and fish.

 For it to be true obanzai, at least half of the ingredients need to come from Kyoto.